3 April 2023

 The EPA has encouraged companies to decrease employee travel to help lower Scope 3 emissions.
-Due to the video-conferencing technology that has developed in recent years, employee travel has decreased dramatically.
-Especially in the last few months, due to the pandemic, companies have increasingly begun going virtual.
+Due to the video-conferencing technology that has developed in recent years and more companies going fully remote, employee travel has decreased dramatically.
+Additionally, the EPA continues to encourage implementation of better waste disposal practices.

-What can you do to reduce your greenhouse gas emissions?
+What can you do to reduce your CO2e?

-If your company has net-zero ambitions, you can also consider using sustainable shipping materials, such as corrugated shipping pallets.
+If your company has net-zero ambitions, you can also consider using shipping materials such as corrugated shipping pallets.
 Corrugated pallets can sometimes be more expensive, but they help you save on recycling costs.

 Working with logistics providers that put the planet first is an excellent way to help lower emissions.
 Flock Freight, one of the only certified B Corporation freight shipping companies, achieved B Corp status due to its extensive work towards reducing emissions in the freight industry.